Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

   To round segments, we will use Chaikin's method, which is a recursive subdivision algorithm for curve generation.
 The algorithm takes each line of the polygon and finds two points at a defined ratio (0.25 usually works best) on both sides.
 Then it replaces the original point with two newly created ones.
 Finally, we repeat the whole process recursively until we are satisfied with the result.

-  It sounds more complicated than it actually is, and I think the interactive example below will help things click into place:
+  It sounds more complicated than it actually is, and I think the interactive example below will help things fall into place:

   <div class="chaikin">
     <svg class="chaikin-svg" viewBox="0 0 200 200"></svg>